 Itchy, watery eyes.
 Scratchy throat.
+Runny nose.
 Incessant coughing and sneezing.
 Sound familiar?
-More than 50 million Americans suffer from allergies.
+Whether allergic rhinitis, or hay fever, is triggered by pollen or other allergens, up to 60 million Americans suffer from allergies each year.
 In fact, allergies are the sixth leading cause of chronic illness in the United States.
 This country spends more than $18 billion each year on care and treatment.
 Gesundheit.

 Americans have a plethora of over-the-counter options for treating their allergy symptoms, including oral antihistamines, nasal sprays, and eye drops.
 Sometimes doctors may recommend a decongestant as well.
 But as many allergy sufferers will tell you, there is often no one perfect medicine that will relieve all of their symptoms.

 That’s why so many people consider “doubling up” on allergy meds, for example, Claritin and Benadryl.
 Health-conscious Americans are often aware that they shouldn’t take more than the recommended dose of any medication.
 But is it safe to take two different medicines together?
 Is combining Allegra and Claritin okay?
 Can you take Benadryl with Claritin?
 We checked in with some medical experts to find out.

 Most allergy medicines should not be combined with one another, according to Susan Besser, MD, a primary care provider at Mercy Medical Center in Baltimore, Maryland.
 Unless, that is, you’re directed by a healthcare provider.
 There are certain exceptions when combining treatments is okay—and even recommended.

 Antihistamines are the most common type of allergy medication.
 There are two classes of antihistamines: